barzm/Scorecard/Readme.md

 [Nodemon](http://nodemon.io/) - Used for immediate server reloading when changes occur.

+### Compatibility

+This has been tested in the most recent versions of Chrome, Firefox and Safari.
+For the time being, I do not have access to a machine running Internet Explorer, or a Litmus account.

 ## Thank you

 Thanks again for your time.
 Please don't hesitate to reach out to me with any questions that you may have.